 One of the better-known ones is Google Adsense.

 If you sign up for a program like Google Adsense, you can get an estimate of your annual revenue based on three metrics:

 - Niche category

 For example, if you had a food and drink blog based in North America with 50,000 monthly page views, your estimate might look like this:

 Google stresses these are only estimates, but it’s a good starting point.

-Two models you might see are CPC (cost per click) and CPM (cost per 1,000 impressions)
+Adsense optimizes its ads to fit desktop or mobile, which increases your odds someone will see it and click.
+Two models you might see are CPC (cost per click) and CPM (cost per 1,000 impressions).